micronutrientsupport/IntraHHmaths/README.md

 # IntraHHmath calculations
-Hypothetical analysis on the impact of unequal intra-household food distribution on programmatic or policy decisions.
+A hypothetical analysis on the impact of unequal intra-household food distribution on programmatic or policy decisions.

 ## What is the model about?